federicodececco/EasyGym/README.md

 trainees progresses and sessions.

 Features
--Homepage with the schedule itself, to track exercies -Page containing user infos and their gains and losses of mass.
+-Homepage with the schedule itself, to track exercies.
+-Page containing user infos and their gains and losses of mass.
+-Backoffice page to allow a trainer to moniotr thier trainees.

 Planned features
--Backoffice page

 -Multi schedule
 -Timer function to help trainees
 -PWA implementation